cfengine/documentation/getting-started/known-issues.markdown

 ---

 CFEngine defects are managed in our [bug tracker][bug tracker].
-Please report bugs or unexpected behavior there, following the documented guideline for new bug reports.
+Please report bugs or unexpected behavior there.
+Follow the documented guidelines for new bug reports.

 The items below highlight issues that require additional awareness when starting